danielschmitz/my-sales-aapp/README.md

 Demo: <https://danielschmitz.github.io/my-sales-aapp/>

-This is the project from my book Angular from Scratch <https://leanpub.com/book-angular/>
+This is the project from my book Angular from Scratch <https://leanpub.com/book-angular/> or the Spanish translation Angular 14 desde Cero <https://leanpub.com/book-angular-es>

 ## Development server